Keyboard shortcuts

 Limitations

-Newton’s 3/8 rule converges as \(O(h^4)\), the same order as Simpson’s rule, but requires the number of subintervals to be a multiple of three.
-For general use, Simpson’s rule is more flexible.
-Like all fixed-step Newton-Cotes formulas, it is not suitable for integrands with discontinuities or singularities.
+Newton’s 3/8 rule converges as \(O(h^4)\), the same order as Simpson’s rule, but requires \(3n+1\) evaluations versus Simpson’s \(2n+1\) for the same \(n\).
+For general use, Simpson’s rule is more efficient.
+Like all fixed-step Newton-Cotes formulas, it is not suitable for integrands with discontinuities or singularities inside \([a, b]\) without splitting the interval first.

 Gaussian quadrature